Pupil Premium Conference: Improving Outcomes for Disadvantaged Children

 Developing a Holistic Approach to Pupil Premium Spending

-Andrew Day, Executive Head Teacher, Northumberland Church of England Academy
+Andrew Day, Executive Head Teacher, Northumberland Church of England Academy (Invited)

 The Northumberland Church of England Academy is an exciting, innovative and rapidly-improving academy which seeks to ensure that all the children and young people we serve are given the very best opportunities in life to secure a future that is successful and happy.